 Worldwide, there is a skills gap in the field of software development.
 In May 2022, the European Commission indicated that more than 70% of businesses said: “that the lack of staff with adequate digital skills is an obstacle to investment.”
 And in 2020, the World Economic Forum indicated that between 2020 and 2025, 85 million jobs are at risk of being automated.
 Here’s the good news, in place of these jobs will come 97 million new roles “that are more adapted to the new division of labour between humans, machines and algorithms”.

-There is no denying it, being a software developer right now is a smart move.
+There is no denying it; being a software developer right now is a smart move.
 The current batch is in high demand.
 By the looks of things, they’re in a better position than ever before.
-Today, we look at five reasons as to why you should consider a career in software development.
+Today, we look at five reasons why you should consider a career in software development.

 5 reasons to consider a career in software development

 Before we start with the list, look around you.
 Pretty much everything from your laptop to your smartphone, from your car to your TV, requires some input from a software developer.
 It’s true.
 I love to use the example of the Ford F150 pickup truck.
-Apparently, this is made up using over 150 million lines of code.
-The average car apparently has 100 million lines of code.
-Technology is all around us, and as we continue to invent and create things, technology and coders are going to become all the more important.
+This is made up using over 150 million lines of code.
+The average car has 100 million lines of code.
+Technology is all around us, and as we continue to invent and create things, technology and coders will become all the more important.

 Jobs in high demand

 Right now, there is a massive global skills shortage in every sector.
 Log onto your go-to jobs site and type in the word “software”.
 How many jobs popped up?
 Probably thousands.
 The thing is, software development skills are no longer confined to the tech industry.
 Having these skills is a bonus for most jobs.
 All good businesses have websites and apps, and the requirement for IT know-how is huge.